-"I just love being on the sea," says Cita.
-"Each day the water and weather conditions are a little different.
-There's just something about it." a centerboarder that was built in '56 by the great German yard of Abeking & Rasmussen.
+"I just love being on the sea." says Cita.
+"Each day the water and weather conditions are a little a centerboarder that was built in '56 by the great German yard of Abeking & Rasmussen.
 When Cita and Sea Diamond aren't gallivanting around - Cita and her boat had a fabulous time in the Northeast last year - the yacht is kept behind the Lido Isle home of Cita's 91-year-old mother.
 Cita's dock isn't long enough and has been shoaling up.

-aving moved back to her child-hood home of Newport Beach from Aspen about 12 years ago, Cita decided to get into low-key yacht racing with a little Harbor 20 sloop.
+aving moved back to her childhood home of Newport Beach from Aspen about 12 years ago, Cita decided to get into low-key yacht racing with a little Harbor 20 sloop.
 She shanghaied her then 79-year-old mom as her first crew.
 Enjoying the competition so much, Cita bought one of the innovative Schock 40s with the forward rudder and canting keel, a forerunner to the game-changing Wild Oats and other famous canting keel boats.
-In fact, it was after seeing Cital that the owner of Wild Oats decided to opt for a canting rather than fixed keel.
+In fact, it was after seeing Citalthat the owner of Wild Oats decided to opt for a canting rather than fixed keel.